cabralh/me/content/collections/televideo_99x_dec.md

 ## Build and Features {#build-and-features}

-The case is made of ABS and will yellow over time, However, these boards are NOS, and these haven't been yellowed yet.
+The case is made of ABS and will yellow over time; However, these boards are NOS, and these haven't been yellowed yet.

 <div class="post-image">